ClockWorkTeddy/Bionica/README.md

 # Bionica
+(After "Start" just press and hold 'n' on your keyboard)

 Bionic Sandbox

 This application is sand box with bmp image, represents some area.
 There is a time-step with counter.
 In the area can be placed two types of creatures: plants and herbivores.